Radtchinko/PROFITABLE-ITEMSET-MINING-USING-WEIGHTED-FP-GROWTH/README.md

 cannot be easily recognized if we do not consider some of the aspects like quantity and profit per each item..
-The problem of Profitable Itemset mining is to find the complete
+The problem of Profitable Itemset mining is to find the complete set of Itemsets satisfying a minimum profit constraint in the database.
+When we are calculating the Profitable Itemsets we can consider minimum weight as constraint and we can ignore the support as our goal is to find the Profitable patterns.
+In the real world, there several applications where specific patterns and items have more importance or priority than the other patterns.
+Profitable Itemset mining has been suggested to find Profitable patterns by considering the profits as well as quantity of Items.
+The concept of Profitable Itemset mining is attractive in that profitable patterns are discovered.
+We can use the term, Profitable Itemset to represent a set of profitable items.
+The Itemsets we get are frequent profitable itemsets as well as infrequent profitable itemsets.